-A place to view and share educational material made of small knowledge chunks called modules that can be organized as courses, books, reports, etc. Anyone may view or contribute.
+- OpenStax College - A place to view and share educational material made of small knowledge chunks called modules that can be organized as courses, books, reports, etc.

-The Open Course Ware Consortium is a collaboration of more than 200 higher education institutions and associated organizations from around the world creating a broad and deep body of open educational content using a shared model.
+- Open Education Consortium - The Open Education Consortium is a collaboration of more than 200 higher education institutions and associated organizations from around the world creating a broad and deep body of open educational content using a shared model.

 - SOFIA- Sofia encourages the free exchange of community college level materials.

 - TED- Consider using TED to initiate class discussions.